hackzilla-project/TicketBundle/Resources/doc/setup/install.md

 namespace App\Manager;

 use Hackzilla\Bundle\TicketBundle\Manager\PermissionManagerInterface;
-use Hackzilla\Bundle\TicketBundle\Manager\PermissionManagerTrait;

-class TicketPermissionManager implements PermissionManagerInterface {
+class PermissionManager implements PermissionManagerInterface {
-    use PermissionManagerTrait;
+    // ...
 }
 ```

-This class is required but also allows you to override any permission assumptions that bundle makes.
+This class is optional but if specified will allow you to override any permission assumptions that bundle makes.

 ## Step 2: Enable the bundle